w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 Params:

-* `sender` - the ParaId of the sending parachain.
+* `sender: ParaId` - the ParaId of the sending parachain.
-* `recipient` - the ParaId of the recipient parachain.
+* `recipient: ParaId` - the ParaId of the recipient parachain.

 The Runtime function checks the following conditions in order for the function call to succeed: